 - A filling or crown that has come loose or is missing.

-- Abscess or “pimple” on the gumline.
+- An abscess or “pimple” present at the gumline.

-If a part of your tooth broke off, find and save all the pieces of the tooth.
-Rinse your mouth with warm water to wash away smaller pieces.
-If you are bleeding, apply a piece of sterile gauze on the area until the bleeding stops.
-You can use a cold compress or ice pack to relieve some of the pain and swelling.
-To restore the tooth and prevent further damage – call us immediately.
+In the event that a portion of your tooth breaks off, locate and preserve all the fragments.
+Gently rinse your mouth with warm water to remove any smaller pieces.
+Should bleeding occur, place a piece of sterile gauze on the affected area until the bleeding ceases.
+Utilizing a cold compress or ice pack can alleviate some of the pain and swelling.
+To facilitate the restoration of the tooth and avert additional damage, please contact us immediately.

-If you have an abscess – rinse your mouth with a mild saltwater solution several times a day (half a teaspoon of table salt in 8 ounces of water).
-This should help relieve the pain and draw the pus toward the surface.
-An abscess is an infection at the root of a tooth, or between the teeth and gums.
-It can damage tissue and the surrounding teeth, and it can also spread to other parts of your body if it’s left untreated.
-To prevent further abscess damage – call us to have it treated.
+Should you develop an abscess, regularly rinse your mouth with a mild saltwater solution (half a teaspoon of table salt in 8 ounces of water) throughout the day.
+This practice aims to alleviate pain and draw the pus towards the surface.
+An abscess constitutes an infection at the tooth’s root or between the teeth and gums, capable of damaging tissue and adjacent teeth.
+Moreover, if left untreated, it poses the risk of spreading to other body parts.
+To mitigate further damage from the abscess, reach out to us for prompt treatment.

-If you’ve experienced some trauma to your jaw, follow these steps: Do not eat solid food, place an ice pack on your face, then call us to determine your next step.
-However, if you think your jaw may be broken – you should see an emergency dentist immediately.
+If you’ve sustained trauma to your jaw, adhere to the following steps: Refrain from consuming solid food, apply an ice pack to your face, and then contact us to ascertain the appropriate next step.
+However, if there’s a possibility that your jaw might be fractured, it is crucial to seek immediate attention from an emergency dentist.